Boeing 777 Compared to Boeing 737

 Environmental Impact

-The 737 is generally more environmentally friendly for shorter routes.
-Its lower fuel use per hour makes it a greener choice for domestic and regional travel.
+The 737 is more environmentally friendly for shorter routes.
+Lower fuel consumption per hour makes it a greener choice for domestic and regional travel.